-PART 3: Guided wave radars
+Guided wave radars

-Guided wave radars resemble free space radars in that they use the Time of Flight principle and have particular frequencies.
+Guided wave radars resemble free space radars in that they use the Time-of-Flight principle and have particular frequencies.
 But a guided wave radar has a probe which guides the wave produced by the radar.
 So, when do you use which?

 If non-contact technology fits your process, then you should consider going that route.
-However, process conditions such as high turbulence or low dielectric constants can benefit from, or even require, guided wave radars.
+However, process conditions such as high turbulence or low dielectric constants can benefit from, or even require guided wave radars.

 Guided wave radars go at the top of the tank, and their probes extend into the tank to make contact with the product inside.
 The radar sends a microwave signal down the probe to the product surface.
 When the microwave hits the surface, the signal bounces back to the device.
 Then the transmitter can calculate that distance using this formula:

 Distance = (speed of light x time delay)/2

 And how can the radar calculate the level with the distance?
 Simple.
 You set up the transmitter with the minimum and maximum heights of your application.
 Then the radar can calculate the level as well.